Emarioo/krita-auto-exporter/README.md

 -->

 # Installation
-There are two ways:
+There are Three ways:
-- Clone the repo or somehow download the `auto_exporter` folder and `auto_exporter.desktop` and manually move them into `%APPDATA%/krita/pykrita/`.
-You could run `install.bat` which installs it for you but it is mainly meant for use during development.
+- Go into *Tools > Scripts > Import Python from Web* and paste `https://github.com/Emarioo/krita-auto-exporter` into the text box.
-- Download the latest release and in Krita go to *Tools > Scripts > Import Python from File* and select the downloaded zip file.
+- Download the latest release (zip file) and in Krita go to *Tools > Scripts > Import Python from File* and select the downloaded zip file.
+- Clone the repo and move the contents of `krita_plugin` into `%APPDATA%/krita/pykrita/` (contents being `auto_exporter` and `auto_exporter.desktop`).
+You could run `install.bat` which will automatically move the contents but it is mainly meant for use during development.

 Don't forget to enable **Auto Exporter** in *Configure Krita > Python Plugins Manager*.
+You may need to restart once after importing the plugin and a second time after enabling it.

 # Implementation notes
 The plugin creates a directory in it's plugin directory that stores which documents the auto-export is enabled for among other things (`auto_exporter/user_data/export_settings.txt`).
 There is also a log file used when debugging (`auto_exporter/user_data/log.txt`).